ripter/ColorSignal2D/README.md

 # ColorSignal2D
 A 2D Programming language based on colored signals.

+Signals are data in motion!
+In a human language you write a line that assigns data to a variable.
+Then you pass that variable to a function.
+In ColorSignals2D you add moving signals and direct them to hit the function you want.
+Instead of passing a variable, you collide the data in.

 The code and data are represented on a 2D grid using a symbol (UTF-8 charecter code) and a [RGBA](https://en.wikipedia.org/wiki/RGBA_color_model) Color value.
 This allows the entire state of the program to be stored and loaded as text.
 A color display can display the symbols in their color, while a text or coloreless display can render `Symbol#RGBA`.